EliAndrewC/l7r/setting/l7r.md

 ### The Imperial Chancellery

 There are around 350 houses in Rokugan, and therefore about 350 representatives on the Imperial chancellery.
 When the chancellery votes on a recommendation to the Emperor, who gets to weigh in is determined by the matter at hand.
 On many topics, the full chancellery each makes their opinions known, and their votes are counted.
-Some more select matters are voted on by only the heads of the 32 major Families (the 29 families of the 7 great clans, plus the Imperial families of the Seppun, the Miya, and the Otomo).
-And for certain matters of particular concern, only 7 representatives of the 7 great clans have a say.
+Some more select matters are voted on by only the heads of the 32 major Families (the 29 families of the 7 Great Clans, plus the Imperial Families of the Seppun, the Miya, and the Otomo).
+And for certain matters of particular concern, only 7 representatives of the 7 Great Clans have a say.

 Vote-counting and coalition building are a core part of the political life of the Imperial chancellery.
 On topics which directly affect a clan's interests, houses and families from that clan will typically vote as a bloc.
 However, there are many matters which are particular to individuals or too small or distant for a large clan to have a unified opinion, and on these matters the entire chancellery will scramble to call upon their alliances and affections to enact their preferred outcome.

 The Three Man Alliance has formed a caucus, i.e. all three members have agreed to always vote the same way.
 Convince any two out of the three chancellors, and the third is bound to go along and cast their vote according to the will of the majority of the caucus.

 This has somewhat raised the profile of these three minor clans, as one can potentially make a single visit to reliably secure several votes.
-That said, because all three clans of the Three Man Alliance owe favors to the Crane clan, their voting bloc is occasionally spoken for prior to even being consulted.
+That said, because all three clans of the Three Man Alliance owe favors to the Crane Clan, their voting bloc is occasionally spoken for prior to even being consulted.

 ### The Lion/Crane War

 The military defense pact between the clans of the Three Man Alliance was intended to be more symbolic than strategic.
-The Fox clan has enjoyed mostly peaceful coexistence with most of its neighbors for most of the history of the Empire, and the Sparrow clan benefits from hilly terrain which is simultaneously too defensible to be easily taken and too poor to be worth the effort.
-Even the new Wasp clan has benefitted from its Imperial position, making the political fallout from attacking it not worth incurring the wrath of the Hantei dynasty (at least, so long as the Wasp retain the Imperial favor by meeting the Emperor's expectations).
+The Fox Clan has enjoyed mostly peaceful coexistence with most of its neighbors for most of the history of the Empire, and the Sparrow Clan benefits from hilly terrain which is simultaneously too defensible to be easily taken and too poor to be worth the effort.
+Even the new Wasp Clan has benefitted from its Imperial position, making the political fallout from attacking it not worth incurring the wrath of the Hantei dynasty (at least, so long as the Wasp retain the Imperial favor by meeting the Emperor's expectations).

 All of that changed with the Lion/Crane war.
-Sparrow lands are directly south of Kyuden Kakita, to which the Lion clan laid siege.
+Sparrow lands are directly south of Kyuden Kakita, to which the Lion Clan laid siege.
 Matsu no Masao Agetoki generaled the cavalry forces in the southern theater of operations of the war, and the defense of Kyuden Daidoji relied on the Sparrow hills as a base of operations from which to block the supply lines of the besieging armies.
-The Three Man Alliance never formally declared war on the Lion clan, but they gave safe passage to the Crane through Sparrow territory - but crucially NOT through Hachinaga pass.
+The Three Man Alliance never formally declared war on the Lion Clan, but they gave safe passage to the Crane through Sparrow territory - but crucially NOT through Hachinaga pass.

-That said, the Wasp clan hosted numerous Crane and Lion guests at Hachinaga Keep throughout the war, and Daidoji scouts were said to sometimes slip through the pass undetected in order to infiltrate Lion territory and report on the movements of the enemies of the Crane.
+That said, the Wasp Clan hosted numerous Crane and Lion guests at Hachinaga Keep throughout the war, and Daidoji scouts were said to sometimes slip through the pass undetected in order to infiltrate Lion territory and report on the movements of the enemies of the Crane.
 Daidoji sappers were sometimes found deep in Lion territory, in places that they could not possibly have reached without the use of Hachinaga pass.
-[The Crane wives](#the-crane-wives) frequently expressed frustration with these troublesome guests who slipped past them without the Wasp's knowledge, and numerous individual members of the Daidoji family are permanently banned from Hachinaga Keep to this day.
+[The Crane wives](#the-crane-wives) frequently expressed frustration with these troublesome guests who slipped past them without the Wasp's knowledge, and numerous individual members of the Daidoji Family are permanently banned from Hachinaga Keep to this day.
 Still, it just seemed to keep happening throughout the war, despite the best efforts of the Wasp to monitor their guests.

 While no battles were fought in Wasp lands, both Wasp and Fox samurai contributed to the defense of the Sparrow hills, and Lion cavalry forces were repelled on numerous occasions over the course of the war.

 ## The Crane Wives

-After the founding of the Wasp clan, Tsuruchi's allies in the Crane offered three beautiful and talented young courtiers as wives for him and his two most loyal retainers.
-These three women form the Wasp clan chancellery, which is referred to by many in the Wasp clan as "the crane wives".
+After the founding of the Wasp Clan, Tsuruchi's allies in the Crane offered three beautiful and talented young courtiers as wives for him and his two most loyal retainers.
+These three women form the Wasp Clan chancellery, which is referred to by many in the Wasp Clan as "the crane wives".

-Whether the allusion to the famous fable is unfortunate or fitting or both depends on your view of the moral of that story, and this question is a subject of spirited debate within the Wasp clan.
+Whether the allusion to the famous fable is unfortunate or fitting or both depends on your view of the moral of that story, and this question is a subject of spirited debate within the Wasp Clan.

 ### The wives

 Tsuruchi Naomi is the youngest daughter of Doji Kuwanen, the Crane Clan Champion.
-She married Tsuruchi immediately after the founding of the Wasp clan, and she declared at the beginning of this year that she is beginning to plan the arranged marriage for their eldest son Ichiro (who is currently 12, and therefore only a few years away from being able to marry).
+She married Tsuruchi immediately after the founding of the Wasp Clan, and she declared at the beginning of this year that she is beginning to plan the arranged marriage for their eldest son Ichiro (who is currently 12, and therefore only a few years away from being able to marry).

 Tsuruchi Ami is the wife of Tsuruchi Takuan, and the head of the Ami lineage.
 This is commonly referred to as the "peasantborn" lineage, as most of the samurai in this lineage were either the peasant yoriki who assisted Tsuruchi in his days as an Imperial bounty hunter, or the mercenaries who fought under him when he retook Hachinaga Keep from his treacherous uncle.
 Takuan was Tsuruchi's most accomplished peasant assistant, and the only peasantborn Wasp samurai to merit a Crane wife.

 Tsuruchi Hitomi is the wife of Tsuruchi Kyoma (the PCs' boss), and head of the Kyoma lineage.
-This is the lineage joined by substantially all of the samurai from other clans (and more than a few ronin) who joined the Wasp clan after its founding.
+This is the lineage joined by substantially all of the samurai from other clans (and more than a few ronin) who joined the Wasp Clan after its founding.
 The Kyoma lineage has significantly less internal cohesion than either of the other Wasp lineages; unlike the Tsuruchi lineage there is no common ancestry traced through the common Shin lineage, and unlike the Ami lineage there is no commonality of having come from peasant stock before being elevated into the samurai caste.

 ### The fable

 There are many variations on this famous story, most of which share the same basic structure.
-The most famous version was immortalized by the famous Crane clan storyteller Doji Shizue.
+The most famous version was immortalized by the famous Crane Clan storyteller Doji Shizue.
 Here is a high-level summary of that account:

 bq).
 A man saves a crane that had been shot down by hunters.
 That night, a woman appears at the man's door and tells him that she is his wife.
 The man tells her that he is not wealthy enough to support them, but she tells him that she has a bag of rice that will fill their stomachs.
 Every day, the rice never goes down in the sack, and it always stays full.
 The next day she tells the man that she is going in a room to make something and that he is not to come in until she is finished.
 Seven days have passed by and she finally comes out with a beautiful piece of clothing, but she is very skinny.
 She tells the man to go to the markets the next morning and to sell this for a very large price.
 He comes back home and tells her that he sold it for a very good price.
 After that, they are now wealthy.
 The wife then goes back into the room, telling him once again not to come in until she is finished.
 The man's curiosity takes over and he peeks in, realizing that the woman is the crane whom he saved.
 When the crane sees that the man has found out her true identity, she says that she cannot stay there anymore and flies away to never come back.

-The Fox clan claim to possess the "original" version of the story; while many local tellings offer their own accounts, the Fox clan was founded by those who married shapeshifting animals, and their library has copies of this story which supposedly date back centuries before any other recorded accounts of this tale.
+The Fox Clan claim to possess the "original" version of the story; while many local tellings offer their own accounts, the Fox Clan was founded by those who married shapeshifting animals, and their library has copies of this story which supposedly date back centuries before any other recorded accounts of this tale.
 (On the other hand, foxes are notorious tricksters, and only a fool would uncritically accept a fox's assertions.)

 bq).
 A man marries a woman who is in fact a crane disguised as a human.
 To make money, the crane wife plucks her own feathers to weave silk brocade, which the man sells, but she becomes increasingly ill as she does so.
 When the man discovers his wife's true identity and the nature of her illness, devastated by the truth, he demands that she stop.
 She responds that she has been doing it for love, for them.
 The man says that love exists without sacrifice, but he is wrong.
 He who lives without sacrifice for someone else does not deserve to be with a crane.